taw5/Instagram-API-Requests-Practice/README.md

 # instagramrotatepfp
-Rotating instagram profile picture through its API.
+Rotating Instagram profile pictures through its API.
 Please note that this is only for educational purposes and does not aim to break TOS...
+All you gotta do is make sure in the same folder you got an image that you want to rotate and fits the dimensions required for Instagram's pfps (although I automatically scale it), and then run the program utilizing your username, password, and email.
+Any usage is the responsibility of the user, this **project** was made to learn how APIs work.